Typha: Other

 The seed hairs were used by some indigenous peoples of the Americas as tinder for starting fires.
 Some tribes also used Typha down to line moccasins, and for bedding, diapers, baby powder, and cradleboards.
 One Native American word for Typha meant "fruit for papoose's bed".
 Typha down is still used in some areas to stuff clothing items and pillows.
 Typha can be dipped in wax or fat and then lit as a candle, the stem serving as a wick.
 Without the use of wax or fat it will smolder slowly, somewhat like incense, and may repel insects.

 The flower stalks can be made into chopsticks.
 The leaves can be treated to weave into baskets, mats, or sandals.
 The rushes are harvested and the leaves often dried for later use in chair seats.
 Re-wetted, the leaves are twisted and wrapped around the chair rungs to form a densely woven seat that is then stuffed (usually with the left over rush).

 Small-scale experiments have indicated that Typha are able to remove arsenic from drinking water.

 The boiled rootstocks have been used as a diuretic for increasing urination, or mashed to make a jelly-like paste for sores, boils, wounds, burns, scabs, and smallpox pustules.

 Cattail pollen is used as a banker source of food for predatory insects and mites (such as Amblyseius swirskii) in greenhouses.

 The cattail, or, as it is commonly referred to in the American Midwest, the sausage tail, has been the subject of multiple artist renditions, gaining popularity in the mid-twentieth century.
-The term, sausage tail, derives from the similarity that cattails have with sausages, a name given to the plant by the Midwest Polish community who had noticed a striking similarity between the plant and a common Polish dish, kiełbasa.
+The term, sausage tail, derives from the similarity that cattails have with sausages, a name given to the plant by the Midwest Polish community, which had noticed a striking similarity between the plant and kielbasa, a common Polish dish.